Mail: [email protected]

 In case you want to create new tables on your migration file, your file name might start with "Create", for example, "CreateBookingTable".

-A migration file that creates a table should not edit a table.
-Create separate migration for both to avoid any confusion.
+A migration file that creates a table should not update a table.
+Create separate migrations for both to avoid any confusion.

 php artisan modules:migration {moduleNamespace}

-Where {moduleNamespace} must be replaced by your actual module namespace.
+Where {moduleNamespace} must be replaced by your actual module identifier.
 Right after having submitted this command, you'll be asked to provide the name of your migration.

 The prompt will remain open for subsequent migrations, use Q to quit.